draxxordev/PersonaStore/Documentation.md

 | `key` | `string` | Yes | The profile key to load. |
 | `maxWait` | `number` | No | Maximum seconds to keep retrying.
 Defaults to `10`. |

+`maxWait` caps how long the calling code is willing to wait, not how many attempts are made — internally this polls `LoadSession()` once per second, so `maxWait = 10` means roughly 10 attempts before giving up and returning `nil`.

 ---

 ### Returns